guiman/simply_paginate/README.md

 ## Motivation
 When dealing with pagination most known gems come bundled with lots of extra functionality I usually don't need (like html boilerplate), this is my attempt to create just the pagination logic, as simple as that.
+So if you need pagiation but don't want to reinvent the wheel and keep your collections Pagination Agnostic, this is the gem you need.
+The only requirement is the adoption of the popular ruby Enumerable interface.

 ## Usage